dockersamples/labspace-container-supported-development/docs/02-running-a-containerized-database.md

     );
     ```

-    This will create a simple table named `memes` that will have three columns - the ID of the meme, its URL, and a timestamp for when it was created.
+    This will create a table named `memes` with three columns - the ID of the meme, its URL, and a creation timestamp.

 3. In the `db` folder, create a file named `02-initial-data.sql` with the following contents: